List of prime ministers of France: July Monarchy (1830–1848)

-When King Charles X was coronated he swore to uphold the constitutional Charter of 1814, but as his reign progressed he was seen to be increasingly in conflict with it.
+When King Charles X was crowned he swore to uphold the constitutional Charter of 1814, but as his reign progressed he was seen to be increasingly in conflict with it.
 In 1830 the tension came to a climax when Charles dissolved the legislature, suspended certain liberties, and barred the middle class from participating in future elections.
 These July Ordinances in turn triggered outrage in Paris which resulted in the July Revolution.
 The revolution resulted in Charles X abdicating the throne in favor of his cousin Louis Philippe, Duke of Orléans who promised to maintain a liberal constitutional monarchy under the Charter of 1830.
 Unlike the previous Charter, which was self-imposed by the monarch, the 1830 charter emanated from the people.
 This popular monarchy was reflected in Louis Philippe's title of "King of the French" (roi des Français) rather than "King of France" (roi de France).